syalabi-seet/HoloMora/README.md

 ![LangaugeModel]()

-### 2. Demo screens
+# 2. Demo screens
-PyQT5 and VLC MediaPlayer was utilized to built the user interface.
+PyQT5 and VLC MediaPlayer were utilized to build the user interface.

 ![Demo_1]()